connoryates/Class-Generic/README.md

             return $resp->content;
         }
     }

-    class
 ```

 # WHY?

-I was Inspired by Damian Conway's [Dios](https://metacpan.org/pod/Dios), but I wanted a minimalistic approach to implementing classes in Perl, without using scary sigils
-or Perl-specifc syntax (or what I like to refer to as "Python friendly").
+I was Inspired by Damian Conway's [Dios](https://metacpan.org/pod/Dios), but I wanted a minimalistic approach to implementing classes in Perl, without using scary sigils or Perl-specifc syntax (or what I like to refer to as "Python friendly").

+This can also be used a learning tool, for those coming from Python and Ruby who want to understand how Perl's classes work.

 # AUTHOR